marciosmelo/varabot/README.md

 Varabot - A Twitter Bot for @Varacast :pig:

 - RT tweets with 'varacast'
-- Fave tweets with 'varacast'
+- :heart: tweets with 'varacast'

 ## Uses